Sparky-29/Github_Repo_Analyzer/README.md

 As for the tables tab.
 It will show a table of all of the repositories, the links, the forks, stars, the names of each repositories and languages.

+csv files are stored in the csv section bar graph is stored in the static folder, and the pie graph is stored in the templates.